FriendOfTux/gpgui/README.md

 Installation: see INSTALL.sh

 gpgui is a script used to teach Students about the GNU Privacy Guard\
-It is written in python and depends on "python-gnupg", "PySide6" and "gpg"\
+It is written in python and depends on "python-gnupg", "PySide6" and "gpg".\
 The script offers the possibility to interact with gpg, as well as learn\
 basics about QT-GUI's and getopt